 The Vicksburg Post – a brief history

-Fierce competition of the Vicksburg Evening Post and The Vicksburg Herald finally was subdued when the Cashman family purchased the Herald on February 7, 1925.
-For a quarter of century after that Vicksburg had a morning and an afternoon paper, which was combined on Sundays as The Sunday Post-Herald.
+The fierce competition of the Vicksburg Evening Post and The Vicksburg Herald finally was subdued when the Cashman family purchased the Herald on February 7, 1925.
+For a quarter of a century after that Vicksburg had a morning and an afternoon paper, which was combined on Sundays as The Sunday Post-Herald.
 In 1951, The Post designed and built a modern two-story building at the corner of South and Cherry, the first issue at the location being printed on April 7, 1952.

 In December 1953, tragedy struck Vicksburg that will forever be remembered by those who lived it.
 A violent tornado killed dozens of citizens.
 It destroyed the building from which the newspaper had just moved.
 It also offered the newspaper staff a challenge.
 Under the most difficult conditions, Publisher Cashman’s staff, improvising without the gas to fire the Linotypes, worked to publish the newspaper and keep citizens informed as to the fate of their friends and families.
 They worked tirelessly to quell rampant rumors that spread in a darkened city, most of which was without power and communications.
 For its efforts, the newspaper was awarded the most coveted prize in journalism, the Pulitzer Prize.

 The decade of the nineties was met with a new mirrored facade at the nearly 40-year-old building, more interior refurbishing, and a canopy added to the Cherry Street side.
 Once again, technology challenged the newspaper, and Cashman embraced the modern computer revolution.
 As the methods of producing a modern newspaper changed, so did the demands on the building at South and Cherry.
 The newspaper was now receiving as many as eight 18-wheelers a day loaded with pre-printed advertising circulars, and newsprint (the paper on which a newspaper is printed) to feed the presses at a rate of 20 tons a week.
-Independent newspaper carriers clogged the sidewalk and street to load 15,000 newspapers each day for home delivery.
-It soon became evident that the stout concrete and steel structure, though built like a rock, was nonetheless becoming less suited for a modern newspaper plant.
-New technology would not lend itself to the building’s configuration, despite the hundreds of thousands of dollars spent updating the building over the years.